Friday, December 30, 2016

 > From the start, we're treated to a superb intro you should watch.
 I can't stress that enough!

-When the game begins, each stage is presented in groups, similar to Blasteroids offering a different path through with each wave starting off slowly and gradually speeding up with each kill.
+When a game begins, a stage needs to be selected and these are presented in groups, similar to Blasteroids and offer a different path.
+As a new attack wave begins, it's quite slow to start off with and gradually speeds up with each kill.
 These new invaders will attack using a wide variety of tactics - some will bloat after being shot, thus requiring extra effort.
 Don't expect the same attack formations, this time they use various styles with some breaking away - Galaxian style!

 The intro is legendary.
 I absolutely loved it and it's definitely something you don't skip!!